rhysd/actionlint/README.md

 on finding mistakes (not a code style issue) and tries to make false positives as minimal as possible.
 Install pyflakes by `pip install pyflakes`.

-actionlint runs pyflakes for scripts at `run:` steps in workflow and reports errors found by pyflakes. actionlint detects Python scripts in workflow by checking `shell: python` at steps and `defaults:` configurations at workflows and jobs.
+actionlint runs pyflakes for scripts at `run:` steps in a workflow and reports errors found by pyflakes. actionlint detects Python scripts in a workflow by checking `shell: python` at each step and `defaults:` configurations at workflows and jobs.

 By default, actionlint checks if `pyflakes` command exists in your system and uses it when found.
 The `-pyflakes` option of `actionlint` command allows to specify the executable path of pyflakes.
 Setting empty string by `pyflakes=` disables